4 Divine Purposes of God Well Worth Prioritizing

-- Summary: Four purposes of God, among the many in the Scriptures, stand out as especially noteworthy.
-The believer who steadfastly embraces these four divine purposes is virtually guaranteed a victorious and fruitful Christian life.
+- Summary: Four divine purposes of God in the Bible, among the many in the Scriptures, stand out to me as especially noteworthy.
+The believer who steadfastly embraces these four God-ordained purposes is virtually guaranteed a victorious and fruitful Christian life.

 1 Peter 4:11, KJV If any man speak, let him speak as the oracles of God; if any man minister, let him do it as of the ability which God giveth: that God in all things may be glorified through Jesus Christ, to whom be praise and dominion for ever and ever.
 Amen.

 - •• Psalm 57:5 Be exalted, O God, above the heavens; let your glory be over all the earth.

 - •• 1 Corinthians 10:31 So whether you eat or drink or whatever you do, do it all for the glory of God.